Kellogg Biological Station

 Kellogg Biological Station (KBS), Michigan State University's largest off-campus education complex, is located in Ross Township south of Hickory Corners, Michigan (about 65 mi from the main campus).
 Many of the facilities there were originally built by Will Keith Kellogg of Kellogg's cereal, after whom the station is named.
 KBS includes nearly 16.5 km2 of land and, together with nearby state lands and preserves, allows for large-scale studies by biologists.
 The National Science Foundation has a Long-Term Ecological Research site at KBS.

 KBS offers classes to undergraduate and graduate students in biology-related fields, including the Enhancing Linkages between Mathematics and Ecology (ELME) program, which consists of three weeks of mathematics and four weeks of field work.

 W.K.
 Kellogg Manor House

 A prominent feature of the Biological Station is W.K.
 Kellogg’s Manor House.
 It is located at 3700 E. Gull Lake Drive, Hickory Corners, Michigan.
 Situated 110 ft above Gull Lake, it has spectacular lake views.

 The Manor House was designed by the architectural firm of Benjamin and Benjamin.
 Built in 1925, the Manor House served as a summer home for W.K.
 Kellogg and his second wife Dr. Carrie Staines.
 They lived there until 1942.
-Designed in a Tudor revival inspired style.
-It has leaded glass bay windows, oak coffered ceilings and Rookwood tile bathrooms and fireplaces.
+Designed in a Tudor Revival inspired style.
+It has leaded glass bay windows, oak coffered ceilings, a Ludowici roof, and Rookwood tile installed in the bathrooms and fireplaces.
 The 32 acre estate also includes a Carriage house, green house with potting shed, a caretaker's cottage, boathouse, an authentic Dutch windmill and several beautiful gardens.